 A wide range of A Level and Level 3 vocational courses are offered to students, all taught by experienced subject specialists.
 All courses will last two years in duration with examinations taken at the end of Year 13.

-A Level Courses
+A Level Qualifications (September 2021)

 In the event of insufficient numbers of students (fewer than five) electing to take a subject, the subject will not be offered and the school will inform individuals affected before the start of the course.

 Any student who joins Sixth Form without having previously attained a grade 4 in GCSE English Language and / or Mathematics will retake the GCSE during Year 12.
 They receive additional teaching and resit the examination(s) when their teachers feel they are ready to do so.

 In addition to the academic curriculum all students have the opportunity to participate in an enrichment activity, providing breadth to their study and the opportunity to follow an accredited programme.
 For more information about the Sixth Form Enrichment Programme, please click on this link.
 Furthermore, students are prepared well for life in modern Britain and supported in their readiness for life beyond school through following a planned Personal Development programme that is delivered to Year 12 and Year 13 students in small groups by a designated tutor and covers a broad range of relevant and topical issues.